hibernator11/lod-quality-reproducible/README.md

 - open Jupyter (or Anaconda)
 - open the notebook provided: lod-quality-glam-reproducible.ipynb

 In order to assess new datasets is required to create a new configuration file following as example the ones provided in the folder [data](/data).
 Then, all the SPARQL queries can be reviewed in order to check their suitability for the dataset.
 In a similar way, the data quality criteria provided can be extended by enhancing the configuration file and including the new criteria.
-There is an additional notebook to illustrate how the code works.
+There is an additional notebook to illustrate how the code works demonstrating how to generate and reuse the results for different purposes.
+The following picutre illustrates the process.

 <img src="fwk.png">